 The health and safety of the Divvy community is our top priority.
 With recent news around coronavirus (COVID-19), we know you may have questions about how we can all do our part to keep the community healthy.
 We want to share the actions we’re taking to help protect you — and what you can do to help.

-In partnership with CDOT, Divvy is also launching a 30-day program to give critical healthcare workers free bikeshare memberships.
-Through April 30, eligible healthcare workers can sign up through their employer to access unlimited 45-minute trips on classic bikes for 30 days.
+In partnership with CDOT, Divvy has also launched a 30-day program to give critical healthcare workers free bikeshare memberships.
+Through May 31st, eligible healthcare workers can sign up through their employer to access unlimited 45-minute trips on classic bikes for 30 days.
 Reach out to herobikes@Lyft.com if you are an essential healthcare organization and want to participate in the program.

 What Divvy is doing